GrimLala/SpeedTools/README.md

 This state mimics sleeping for 6:45 so that the player can practice flying to the Hourglass Twins to obtain the warp core.

 Sleep is a mechanic that increases `Time.timeScale`, the scale at which time passes in the game.
-We increase this as much as the Unity engine allows so that the player does not have to wait through a slower sleep cycle to practice this flight path.
-The rate at which the game carries out physics computations is core-bound, so there is a limit to how quickly time can pass that depends on a user's system specs, but speeding up time this way is certainly faster than sleeping.
+We increase this value so that the player does not have to wait through a slower sleep cycle to practice this flight path.
+The rate at which the game carries out physics computations is core-bound, so there is a limit to how quickly time can pass that depends on a user's system specs, but speeding up time this way is typically faster than sleeping.

-Going to sleep at the campfire takes about 5 seconds, so we actually need to speed up time until 6:50, or 410 seconds.
+It takes about 5 seconds to fall asleep at the campfire, so we actually need to speed up time until 6:50, or 410 seconds.
 This time can be adjusted in the settings, and the loop timer can be used to help choose a desired time.

 The loop timer must be active for this practice state to work.
 This means that the Nomai statue cutscene must be triggered before this practice state can be called in a new expedition.
-When continuing an existing expedition, this state can be called at any point before the set time has passed, but not after.
+When continuing an existing expedition, this state can be called at any point before the start time has passed, but not after.

 ### Bramble Entry